cschech/CBSD/README.md

 # Addendum

 The official response from Theo de Raadt it's irrelevant.
+"Security and correctness" is apparently the focus according to the INSTALL blurb.
 Into the trash it goes.